Melbourne (Victoria Australia)

 Melbourne cruise port is part of Port Phillip Bay and is located on its top end.
-Bellarine The Victoria state (southeast Australia) is country’s smallest but most densely populated state, and the second most populous - after NSW (New South Wales).
+Bellarine The Victoria state (southeast Australia) is the country’s smallest but most densely populated state, and the second-most populous - after NSW (New South Wales).
 Most of the population is concentrated in the surrounding Port Phillip Bay area.
-The huge metropolitan area includes the capital Melbourne City - country’s second-largest - after Sydney (NSW), and followed by Brisbane (Queensland), Perth (Western Australia) and Adelaide (South Australia).
+The huge metropolitan area includes the capital Melbourne City - country’s second-largest (after Sydney NSW) and followed by Brisbane (Queensland), Perth (Western Australia) and Adelaide (South Australia).

 Melbourne is the main departure port (homeport) for cruises to Tasmania from Australia, with regularly scheduled cruiseferry service to Devonport.
 The Tasmanian state-owned company TT-LINE Tasmania via 2 superfast ferries offers 2 overnight crossings (each night) leaving simultaneously from Melbourne and Devonport.